Canada’s #1 Seafood Exporter

 Nova Scotia fish harvesters and processors offer the highest quality fish and shellfish, pulled responsibly and sustainably from the icy waters of the North Atlantic.

-In 2015, Nova Scotia exported $1.68 billion in seafood to more than 75 countries.
+In 2019, Nova Scotia exported $2.3 billion in fish and seafood products to over 80 countries.
 It's easy to export large quantities of fresh products with ports that are ice-free year round, and convenient road, rail, and air connections.
 Daily air service operates to Asia, Europe, and North America.

 The province's seafood industry also benefits from reliable, efficient supply chains that support everything from harvest to processing to distribution.